Accessibility statement for Bury Council website

 PDF and other documents

 Non-HTML documents published before September 2018 do not need to be accessible - unless users need them to use a service.
-View the Accessibility statement for documents published on Bury Council website to report any problems or request documents in an alternative format.
+To report any problems or request documents in an alternative format, visit our accessible documents statement page.

 Live video streams do not have captions.
 This fails WCAG 2.1 success criterion 1.2.4 (captions - live).
 We do not plan to add captions to live video streams because live video is exempt in the accessibility regulations.